Assyrian invades Judah.

 the fourteenth year of king Hezekiah.
 That is, 701 BC.

 attacked all of the fortified cities of Judah.
-Sennacherib boasted of conquering 46 walled villages in Judah.
+Sennacherib conquered all 46 walled villages in Judah.

 Rabshakeh.
 This man is the field commander of the Assyrian Empire.

 from Lachish to Jerusalem.
 After conquering the secondary cities, the enemy now assaults Jerusalem.
-It is the key, the prize, the heart of the matter.
+It is the real prize.

 by the aqueduct from the upper pool in the fuller’s field highway.
 Previously the LORD God had told Isaiah to go meet king Ahaz in this exact location: